 Recommendation Text Lead Progress

 Responsibility (Black font = Goal or Direction)

-(Green font = Completed by June, 2017)
+(Green font = Completed by July, 2017)

-(Blue font = Completed by July, 2017)
+(Blue font = Completed by Aug, 2017)

 (Red Font = RECOMMENDATION HAS BEEN MET)

-20 In order to meet the Standard, the team recommends the College develop a funding plan and set aside funds in each year's budget to fund the Other Post-Employment Benefits (OPEB) annual required contribution (ARC) each year (Standard III.D.12) • President CBO Board Enrollments with Admission by Co-Enrollment (ACE) with CSUMB: MPC working with 23 students with applications and assessments.
-Dual Enrollments: AB288 College & Career Access Pathways Partnership Agreements have been finalized with MPUSD and PGUSD Dual Enrollment Coordinator has been hired in Student Services.
+20 In order to meet the Standard, the team recommends the College develop a funding plan and set aside funds in each year's budget to fund the Other Post-Employment Benefits (OPEB) annual required contribution (ARC) each year (Standard III.D.12) President CBO Board Dual Enrollment Coordinator has been hired in Student Services.
 Summer borrowing strategy has been implemented.
 Summer borrowing, late spring semester, marketing and increases to California Community Colleges have generated an approximate \$1.37 million increase to MPC's revenue.
 Tentative budget for 2017-18 was balanced with no deficit spending or large transfers.
 Budget approved by Board of Trustees on June 29, 2017.
-RECOMMENDATION HAS BEEN MET The latest, required OPEB actuarial has been completed as of February 7, 2017.
+RECOMMENDATION HAS BEEN MET.
+The latest, required OPEB actuarial has been completed as of February 7, 2017.
 Funds have been identified to transfer to the OPEB trust.
 The ARC will be included in budget development for 2017-18.
-Transfer of the 2017-17 ARC (March 22, 2017 Board meeting) RECOMMENDATION HAS BEEN MET.
-21 In order to meet the Standard, the team recommends the College clarify Board, administrators, classified and faculty roles in the decision- making process and routinely evaluate and monitor these roles. • Academic Senate Cabinet New "Decision Making Process" (handbook) was adopted by the College in fall 2016 and is being implemented.
+Transfer of the 2017-17 ARC (March 22, 2017 Board meeting) 21 In order to meet the Standard, the team recommends the College clarify Board, administrators, classified and faculty roles in the decision-making process and routinely evaluate and monitor these roles.
+Academic Senate Cabinet New "Decision Making Process" (handbook) was adopted by the College in fall 2016 and is being implemented.
 President's Advisory Group (PAG) was re-envisioned.
 Planning, Research and Institutional Effectiveness (PRIE) committee has been formed and is meeting regularly.
-Roles are now clarified at meetings - committees and groups - to educate
+Roles are now clarified at meetings - committees and groups - to educate the campus.
+Senate retreat in Fall 2016 included discussions on roles and a focus on procedures/processes.
+ASCCC visit in Fall 2016 - open session